A product rule for triangular numbers: Proof of completeness

 This implies that the value of $T(n)$ is determined by $c$ alone. \end{proof}

 \begin{lemma} If $a=0$ and $b=1$ then $c \in \{0, 1, 3\}$. \end{lemma}

 \begin{proof} By our previous results, we may compute $T(n)$ recursively by the following formulas.

 These formulas are implemented by the Python script in Figure 3.
-This script uses SymPy\cite{SymPy}, a Python library for symbolic mathematics.
-The last two lines of the script should evaluate to 0, so we obtain the following equations which $c$ must satisfy.
+The script uses SymPy\cite{SymPy}, a Python library for symbolic mathematics.
+Since the last two expressions in the script must be zero, $c$ must satisfy the following equations:

 The only solutions that are common to both equations are $c = 0, 1, 3$. \end{proof}